ttyS0/splash-of-ink/content/stories/a-small-favor/index.md

 "I'll pay you back tomorrow, I promise!"

-"You really should see a doctor!," Jacob yelled as his neighbor ran out.
+"You really should see a doctor!"
+Jacob yelled as his neighbor ran out.